Timeless lodging near the Historic French Quarter

 This unique house in the charming historic Faubourg Marigny (“Mary-Knee”) is located just 5 blocks from the French Quarter.
 The Marigny Manor House has been open to guests since November 2001.
 In late 2014, the house was sold to Brian and Alvin, longtime residents and proud to call New Orleans home.
 This duo is undertaking the previous owners’ legacy and will continue to be opened for guests for many years to come.

 The origin of the home is rooted in both history and romance, originally built by William Daniel Talboet as a Greek-Revival style cottage in 1848 as a gift to his new bride, on what was known at the time as Rue D’Amour (which translates into “street of love”).
 New Orleans was a booming city of 150,000 at the time.

-The inn has since undergone a total renovation to maintain the charm of its original architectural details: the period window glass, Spanish Cedar Shutters, heart of pine floors, cypress stairway and beautiful, pierced plaster ceiling moldings.
+In 2001, the inn underwent a total renovation to maintain the charm of its original architectural details: the period window glass, Spanish Cedar Shutters, heart of pine floors, cypress stairway and beautiful, pierced plaster ceiling moldings.
 Modern necessities such as central air conditioning, updated electrical and plumbing, and wireless Internet have been added for the convenience of the guests.

-The Marigny Manor House Bed and Breakfast has been listed in the National Register of Historic Places by the United States Department of Interior.
+The Marigny Manor House has been listed in the National Register of Historic Places by the United States Department of Interior.

-John and Gil wanted a place to retire that they could share with their friends and family.
-The Marigny Manor House Bed and Breakfast fulfilled this need, and as it turned out, their B&B guests also get to share in that vision!
+They wanted a place to retire that they could share with their friends and family.
+The Marigny Manor House fulfills this need, and we hope that their guests also get to share in that vision!